AlaaCherbib/JoyMobilitySDK/README.md

 [![License](https://img.shields.io/cocoapods/l/JoyMobilitySDK.svg?style=flat)](https://cocoapods.org/pods/JoyMobilitySDK)
 [![Platform](https://img.shields.io/cocoapods/p/JoyMobilitySDK.svg?style=flat)](https://cocoapods.org/pods/JoyMobilitySDK)

-Use JoyMobilitySDK to integrate our Carpooling service within your own App.
-You can also use it to have your own white label Mobility App with just few lines of Code.
-The SDK is fully written in Swift and is also Obj-C compatible.
+Use JoyMobilitySDK to integrate our Carpooling service within your own App (**IN-APP INTEGRATION**).
+You can also use it to have your own white label Mobility App with just few lines of Code (**STANDALONE APP**).
+The SDK is fully written in Kotlin.

+Do you need support integrating our services or creating your own mobility App?
+Our team can take care of the whole development and publishing process for you.

 ![Feed](https://github.com/AlaaCherbib/JoyMobilitySDK/blob/master/doc-assets/feed.png)
 ![Details](https://github.com/AlaaCherbib/JoyMobilitySDK/blob/master/doc-assets/details.png)
 ## Requirements